-The NCERT Exemplar Class 11 Biology Solutions Chapter 4 Animal Kingdom guides students with the fundamentals of how animals are classified according to important characteristics such as body organisation, symmetry, body cavity (coelom), segmentation, and how animals develop as embryos.
-The NCERT Exemplar begins by describing how the system of classification and various criteria used to distinguish animal phyla work.
-It separates animals into two broad categories: chordates (those possessing a notochord) and non-chordates (those lacking one), and discusses why this distinction is important for classification purposes.
+The NCERT Exemplar Class 11 Biology Solutions Chapter 4 Animal Kingdom guides students on how animals are classified.
+The classification is based on important features such as body organisation, symmetry, coelom, segmentation, and how animals develop as embryos.
+It separates animals into two broad categories: chordates (those possessing a notochord) and non-chordates (those lacking one).
+The NCERT Exemplar Solutions include different types of questions by which students can gain conceptual clarity.

 This Story also Contains

-The chapter also explains the various levels of organisation present in animals—cellular, tissue, organ, and organ system levels—demonstrating how animals have evolved increasingly complex throughout history.
-Large animal groups or phyla such as Porifera, Cnidaria, Platyhelminthes, Nematoda, Annelida, Arthropoda, Mollusca, Echinodermata, Hemichordata, and Chordata are covered, with their characteristics and examples are explained well.
-These NCERT Class 11 Biology Solutions are important for understanding the classification of animals, their structural variation, and their phylogenetic relationships within the animal kingdom.
+The Animal Kingdom Class 11 NCERT Exemplar also explains the levels of organisation, such as cellular, tissue, organ, and organ system levels.
+Large animal groups such as Porifera, Cnidaria, Platyhelminthes, Nematoda, Annelida, and Chordata are included.
+The NCERT Exemplar Class 11 Biology Solutions Chapter 4 are important for understanding the classification of animals and their structural variation.

 Question:1